IntuitiveHarmony/HarmonyHero/readme.md

 ### 🙌 In steps a multiplexer.

-This integrated circuit (IC) takes input from multiple sources and essentially funnels it into one output, allowing the signal to pass through each channel one at a time.
+The multiplexer takes input from multiple sources and essentially funnels it into one output, allowing the signal to pass through each channel one at a time.
 I used CD74HC4051 multiplexers (MUX) in this build, each one allows for 8 inputs.
 Multiplexers can be stacked as well, so I used 3, giving me the ability, in this case, to connect up to 24 buttons to 1 input pin on the Arduino.

 <img src="images/muxFunctionalDiagram.png" alt="Mux Functional Diagram" width="500"/>